Wear proper attire to get the most enjoyment out of your next outdoor adventure!

 Mid-layer of clothing

 Down is a natural insulator that is lightweight, compressible, and breathable, making this fabric a great choice for low-intensity excursions.
-Down originates not from feathers but from the soft layer of feathers known as plumage found under the exterior feathers of ducks and geese.
+Down originates not from the soft inner layer of feathers found under the exterior feathers of ducks and geese, also known as plumage.
 There are varying fills for down jackets that range from 600-850; the higher the fill, the warmer and higher quality the jacket.
 Down insulates best when it is dry and is not recommended for use in wet weather, as it loses its loft and insulating warmth.

 Choose the right outer layer.